cloudquery/policies/aws/foundational_security/snowflake/README.md

 - Run `pip install virtualenv`
 - Run `virtualenv venv`
 - Run `source venv/bin/activate`
 - Follow the steps above.
-This way you will have a virtual environment for dependencies.
+This way you will have a virtual environment for dependencies. `deactivate` to exit the virtual environment.
+- Alternatively, you can use the `pip` and `python` binaries from the virtual environment (inside `venv/bin/`) directly.